samith95/shakespearean-pokemon-api/README.md

 ```

 - `400 Bad Request` if any of the fields are invalid, or connection to external api can not be established
+- `404 Not Found` if the pokemon was not found, this error will be returned
+- `429 Too Many Requests` if the request limit specified in the Dependent APIs section below is hit
+- `500 Internal Server Error` if any of the two external API return something that is not expected

 ## How to test
 The project contains both Unit and Integration tests, below are steps to run them

 ### Unit tests
-The unit tests mocks the call to the external API in order to only check the functionality of the Shakespearean Pokemon API
+The unit tests mocks the call to the external API in order to only check the functionality of the
+Shakespearean Pokemon API

 To run the unit tests: